ruby/ruby/doc/ractor.md

 Ractor helps to write a thread-safe program, but we can make thread-unsafe programs with Ractors.

 * GOOD: Sharing limitation
-  * Most of objects are unshareable, so we can't make data-racy and race-conditional programs.
+  * Most of the objects are unshareable, so we can't make data-racy and race-conditional programs.
   * Shareable objects are protected by an interpreter or locking mechanism.
 * BAD: Class/Module can violate this assumption
-  * To make compatible with old behavior, classes and modules can introduce data-race and so on.
+  * To make it compatible with old behavior, classes and modules can introduce data-race and so on.
-  * Ruby programmer should take care if they modify class/module objects on multi Ractor programs.
+  * Ruby programmers should take care if they modify class/module objects on multi Ractor programs.
 * BAD: Ractor can't solve all thread-safety problems
   * There are several blocking operations (waiting send, waiting yield and waiting take) so you can make a program which has dead-lock and live-lock issues.
   * Some kind of shareable objects can introduce transactions (STM, for example).
 However, misusing transactions will generate inconsistent state.